 If, somehow, you’re still not convinced about adding Bristlecone Pine Forest to your road trip itinerary, you’ll definitely want to keep reading.

 This precious spot is home to some of the oldest trees found on our planet.
-What exactly does that mean?

-Well, many of the trees found in the Bristlecone Pine Forest are more than 4000 years old!
+Many of the trees found in the Bristlecone Pine Forest are more than 4000 years old!

 You can get more information about the area at the visitor center located at Schulman Grove.
 It’s open throughout the summer between 10AM and 5PM Thursday to Sunday.